‘Alohilani Resort Waikiki Beach

 Get instant benefits with I Prefer Hotel Rewards at more than 700 hotels in over 85 countries

 - Free Internet

 - Room Upgrade*

 Soak up the views from the lanai (verandas) of the Rockwell Group-designed guestrooms and suites — city vistas, ocean panoramas, or lush mountain views spread out before you.
 Elegant, airy guestrooms cultivate calm and relaxation with a neutral palette, warm wood, and cool marble; Keurig coffee makers come with custom-blended coffee and tea.
 Suites add expansive living rooms, cozy dining nooks, deep soaking tubs, and Harman Kardon sound systems.

 The magnificent lobby, with its coral wall sculpture and oceanarium, is the base for knowledgeable concierge staff who can help arrange golf, watersports, and excursions.
 Browse the in-house boutiques for authentic Hawaiian souvenirs.
-Little touches — complimentary water bottles to fill up at stations around the resort, a complimentary Mai Tai on arrival, and even surfboard storage — make a big impact.
+Little touches — complimentary water bottles to fill up at stations around the resort, live entertainment, and even surfboard storage — make a big impact.

 With five dining options, including two signature restaurants headed by internationally renowned chef Masaharu Morimoto, you have the best of Honolulu’s culinary scene on your doorstep.